Salekeen/Datathon-2.0/Checklist/checklist.md

 6. Feature Selection:
     - Find out the most important features(use Decision tree's feature importance method).
 Drop non-contributing features if those features are just noise and not help you to generalize.

-## Model Building:
+## Model Building

 1. Building atleast 5 models from different categories(Tree Based, Linear, SVM, Bayesian) with default parameters or change it based on educated guess.
 2. Do Cross validation to measure the performance of each model
 3. Analyze types of error for each model.
 4. Recap the preprocessing steps and change if you think it will improve accuracy.
 5. Find out best two/three models.

-## Fine Tuning:
+## Fine Tuning

 1. Plot Learning Curve
 2. Plot Validation Curve
 3. Tune the hyperparameters based on Bias-Variance trade-off and doing visual analysis on the curves you have plotted.
 4. Ensemble the best 2/3 tuned models.

-## Check against Test set!
+## Check against Test set

 1. If happy stop,or repeat from Preprocessing changing where necessary!